Constitution & Bylaws

 SECTION 5.3 The Recording Secretary, Treasurer, Corresponding Secretary, and Membership Secretary shall each serve for a term of two years.
 The Recording Secretary and the Treasurer shall be elected in even-numbered years; the Corresponding and Membership Secretaries in odd-numbered years.

-SECTION 5.4 The Editor of the Newsletter and Website Coordinator shall be (re)appointed annually by the President, with the consent of the Executive Committee, or when a vacancy in the office occurs.
-The Editor of the Newsletter and Website Coordinator shall serve a term of office as long as he/she is able and willing to do so.
+SECTION 5.4 The Editor of the Newsletter and Website Coordinator shall be appointed or reappointed annually by the President, with the consent of the Executive Committee, or when a vacancy in the office occurs.

 SECTION 5.5 Officers shall perform the duties of their office as specified.